 The Eric Carle Museum of Picture Book Art invites guests to explore the art of the picture book through rotating exhibitions in the Museum’s three Galleries, our Art Studio, and our Reading Library.
-All exhibitions are designed to underscore the cultural, historical, and artistic significance of picture books and their art form.
-Guests can choose either Guided or Self-Guided Group Tours.
+Exhibitions at The Carle are designed to underscore the cultural, historical, and artistic significance of picture books and their art form.

 Adults eager to enhance their group’s visit should consider a guided tour.
-These educator-led tours highlight the work in the exhibition of your choice, allow time to browse the other galleries, and include time spent in the Art Studio exploring the creative process.
-For more details, including reservations and pricing, see Guided Programs for Adults.
+Guided tours highlight the work in the exhibition of your choice, allow time to browse the other galleries, and include time spent in the Art Studio exploring the creative process.
+For more information on guided adult visits, including reservations and pricing, see Guided Programs for Adults.

 The Carle also offers workshops and training for educators throughout the year.
 For more information about upcoming opportunities see Programs for Adults & Educators.

-Self-guided groups will be met by a Museum educator and given a brief orientation, followed by an opportunity to visit the Museum’s Galleries, Art Studio, and Reading Library.
+Self-guided groups will be given a brief orientation, followed by an opportunity to visit the Museum’s Galleries, Art Studio, and Reading Library.
 We encourage those organizing a self-guided program to be familiar enough with the Museum to provide a context for the visit.
 For more information and to reserve your group visit, see Self-Guided Programs.